Go with the flow

 Kasim in Kayseri

-On my way to Malatja Kasim wanted to meet me and take me to a local restaurant.
-It was just a stop for me because I was in a hurry but he helped me, fed me and we talked some.
-Would have loved to have some beers with him.
+On my way to Malatja, Kasim wanted to meet me and take me to a local restaurant.
+It was just a stop for me because I was in a hurry but he helped me, fed me and we talked.
+Thanks buddy.

 - He ownes a bike shop